-At extremes, the impulsivity can end up being self-destructive.
+At extremes, impulsivity can end up being self-destructive.

 For instance, a person may think that it is proper to jump out of a moving car on the highway.
 Some individuals also end up indulging in inappropriate sexual behaviors.

-The end-stage of this illness typically includes intense functional impairment and it is also possible that a person will experience memory or motor difficulty if not both.
+The end-stage of this illness typically includes intense functional impairment.
+It is also possible that a person will experience memory or motor difficulty if not both.

 - Medical history